bestephe/loom/README.md

 ## Running

-We assume that you have a working spark installation with `spark-io` extensions.
+We assume that you have a working spark installation with `crail-spark-io` extensions.
 Here we give detail instructions about how to generate, sort, and validate crail-terasort program.